 Detailed Drainage Design is usually the final stage within the Sustainable Urban Drainage Systems (SuDS) planning process.
 Detailed drainage proposals may be submitted with a planning application but may also be subject to planning conditions for approval later in the development process.

-The detailed drainage design is a plan or set of plans used to inform the contractor of the requirements for surface water drainage onsite, as it enhances the conceptual SuDS strategy proposed as part of the drainage strategy.
+The detailed drainage design is a plan or set of plans used to inform the Local Authority’s drainage officer and/or Site of the requirements for surface water drainage system onsite, as it enhances the conceptual SuDS strategy proposed as part of the drainage strategy.
 Detailed drainage design is often thought of as the engineering drawings for a proposed SuDS scheme.

-Once a SuDS strategy has been planned and approved by the Local Planning Authority (LPA) and/or Lead Local Flood Authority (LLFA), the need for infiltration testing and/or discussions with the utility company over discharge rates can be established, if required.
-The conclusion from infiltration testing and/or the agreement of a discharge rates inform the detailed drainage design of the proposed SuDS features to be implemented and constructed as part of the proposed development.
+Once a SuDS assessment has been planned and approved by the Local Planning Authority (LPA) and/or Lead Local Flood Authority (LLFA), the need for infiltration testing and/or discussions with the utility company over discharge rates can be established, if required.
+The conclusion from infiltration testing and/or the agreement of a discharge rate informs the detailed drainage design of the proposed SuDS features to be implemented and/or constructed as part of the proposed development.
 Detailed drainage design can also include foul (waste) water drainage layout for a Site.

 Before detailed drainage design is started, determining the foul and storm water flows generated by the proposed development and optimum points of outfall are calculated, so the capacity and suitability of existing drainage systems (if proposed to be used as part of the drainage strategy), to accommodate additional flows can be assessed.
 This hydraulic analysis and simulation modelling of foul and storm water drainage systems is often undertaken using MicroDrainage software.